Skip to content

 Why more directors are choosing Personal GuaranteeInsurance

-Put simply, PGI covers part of the liability if abusiness loan backed by a personal guarantee goes wrong.
-This helps protectpersonal assets and reduces the financial shock of enforcement.
+Put simply, PGI covers part of the liability if a personal guarantee on a business loan goes wrong.
+This helps protect personal assets and reduces the financial shock of enforcement.

 • Personal guarantees are unavoidable in many cases